Vuzix

 Vuzix Corporation (/ˈvjuzɪks/) is an American multinational technology company headquartered in Rochester, New York and founded by Paul Travers in 1997.
-Vuzix is a supplier of wearable artificial intelligence and augmented reality display technology.
+Vuzix is a supplier of smartglasses and augmented reality display technology.
 Vuzix manufactures and sells computer display devices and software.
 Vuzix head-mounted displays are marketed towards mobile and immersive augmented reality applications, such as 3D gaming, manufacturing training, and military tactical equipment.
 On January 5, 2015, Intel acquired 30% of Vuzix's stock for $24.8 million.

 The company has offices in New York, Japan, and the UK and is the current market leader for video eyewear.
 Forte was a pioneer during the mid-1990s developing immersive head mounted displays for virtual reality and video gaming applications.

 Vuzix's displays are based on optical waveguides.